JonathanAMichaels/PixelProcessingPipeline/README.md

     python3 setup.py build_ext --inplace
     pip install -e .

+(Optional) Extra step if and only if you're on a canada compute cluster

+    module load gcc/9.3.0 arrow python/3.8.10 scipy-stack

 ## Usage
 Organize each experiment into one directory with a Neuropixel folder inside (e.g. 041422_g0), a Myomatrix folder (e.g. 2022-04-14_09-48-02_myo, which must have _myo at the end) and any .kinarm data files generated.